jimbeaudoin/dotfiles/README.md

 The file is a copy of https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh

 #### Installation
  1. Copy the file to your home directory.

+    (If you are using the file from the git repos, don't forget to add the dot in front of the filename)

  2. Update your `.bashrc` PS1 prompt
  3. Copy the following lines of code to your `.bashrc` file.